UPDATED: SOL NATURAL FOODS IS NO LONGER IN BUSINESS AND MACACCINO IS NOT AVAILABLE.

 “The ingredients are roasted separately and then combined in prescribed proportions, placed into a vat, covered with hot water, and allowed to steep for a prescribed period of time.
 The water, with the soluble portions of all the components, is separated from the grounds and spray dried.
 The remaining fine brown powder left after the water is driven off is what becomes Dandy Blend.
 All the gluten and other water-insoluble substances are left behind in the grounds to be composted.
 Hence, the gluten from Barley and Rye, according to ELISA tests, is removed from Dandy Blend.
 Goosefoot Acres periodically submits samples of Dandy Blend to Elisa Technologies Laboratory in Florida, one of the most respected gluten testing labs in the United States, for analysis, and so far, every test has come back gluten-free.
 It meets the FDA standards for gluten-free, registering less than 5 parts per million for both gliadin and gluten, which is far below the limit of 20 parts per million allowed for gluten-free classification.”

-UPDATE: I have officially given up on caffeine!
-Yes, I haven’t had caffeine for almost FIVE months!
-I found that I enjoyed the act and taste of coffee, so either maca or decaffeinated coffee (this is the exact decaf coffee I drink*) gives me that feeling of normalcy.
-But I don’t miss coffee.
-I feel so much better without – less jittery, sweaty and I don’t have to pee so much in the morning.
+UPDATE: While the Macaccino didn’t stick for me, I have officially given up on caffeine!
+Yes, I haven’t had caffeine for more than a YEAR!
+During this process, I found that I missed the taste of coffee too much, so I simply switched to decaffeinated coffee.
+I felt sluggish for a few weeks, but now I feel so much better without caffeine.
+I feel less jittery, sweaty and I don’t have to pee so much in the morning.